SectionX/magenda-store/README.md

     This collection is supposed to extend the Dawn theme and the plan is to avoid JavaScript as much as possible since this is the way Dawn is coded.
+Also I will avoid using other frameworks like bootstrap.

     I will be updating this README as I go, with various troubleshoots that I encounter and possible solutions,